This lesson will give an overview of process of cellular respiration which produces cellular energy in the form of ATP.

 Source: THIS WORK IS ADAPTED FROM SOPHIA AUTHOR AMANDA SODERLIND

-The primary form of energy used by cells to perform work, a nucleoside that has been phosphorylated by three phosphate groups
+The primary form of energy used by cells to perform work; it is the nucleotide adenine (A) with three phosphate groups instead of one.

-The process of converting molecules, such as proteins, fats and carbohydrates, into cellular energy and transferring that energy across cell membranes
+The process of converting molecules, such as proteins, lipids, and carbohydrates, into cellular energy.

-The first step in cellular respiration; process of breaking down glucose into pyruvate that takes place in the cytoplasm of cells; is an anaerobic process
+The first step in cellular respiration; the process of breaking down glucose into pyruvate that takes place in the cytoplasm of cells; is an anaerobic process.

-A series of chemical reactions used to generate energy, aerobically, that came from carbohydrates, fats and proteins
+A series of chemical reactions used to generate energy, aerobically, from the pyruvate generated by glycolysis and catabolism of carbohydrates, proteins, and lipids.